VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 ### Access

 While not an issue strictly pertaining to race or disability, there's certainly a bias for those groups to also be poor or in worse circumstances that limit their internet connection or hardware's speed.
 The solution?
 Stop making shit so fucking bloated.
-If you're developing on a high end computer with umpteen cores and enough ram to store the English-only copy of Wikipedia <a class="ptr">(2)</a> make sure to at least *try* it on something else and see if it still works.
+If you're developing on a high end computer with umpteen cores and enough ram to store the English-only copy of Wikipedia <footnote>Currently 17.5Gb - <a href="https://dumps.wikimedia.org/enwiki/20201001/"> https://dumps.wikimedia.org/enwiki/20201001/ </a></footnote> make sure to at least *try* it on something else and see if it still works.

 ## We basically don't even own our computers anymore